priyanshuJain-32/groceryStore_MVC/README.md

 5. Admin can add and delete categories, products from the inventory.
 6. Admin can use API’s to perform CRUD operations on categories and products.

-## Video
-Please find the video presentation link here.
-Please follow the below Database diagram for more information: